Lava bomb injures 23 on tour boat in Hawaii

-A lava bomb punctured the roof of a tour boat in Hawaii Monday injuring 23 near where lava from the Kilauea volcano continues to spill into the ocean, the Hawaii Civil Defense said.
+A lava bomb punctured the roof of a tour boat in Hawaii Monday injuring 23 people near where lava from the Kilauea volcano continues to spill into the ocean, the Hawaii Civil Defense Agency said.

 A lava bomb is a large rock tossed through the area in a volcanic explosion, according to the U.S. Geological Survey (USGS).
 In this case, the rock that slammed into the tour boat was the size of a basketball.